CrossOmics/Lotus/docs/user_guide/deg.rst

 - Auto-detect cluster keys and data layers to use
 - Support automatic selection of comparison groups
 - Output results in scanpy-compatible format
+- Works with cluster labels from both Lotus cplearn and scanpy (Leiden/Louvain)

 Basic Usage
 -----------